tjthurman/git_intro_workshop/README.md

 When this happens, Git will abort the merge.
 Depending on how you're interacting with Git, different things may happen.
 Some programs (GitKraken) have integrated tools to help with merge conflicts.
 If you're working from the terminal, you'll need to use `git status` to figure out which file(s) are causing the conflict.
 Then, you'll need to resolve the conflict: we can look at an example here: https://happygitwithr.com/git-branches.html?q=merge#merging-a-branch

+One of the more confusing things that can happen is, after you fix the conflict (and especially when working in the terminal), git may open up your default terminal text editor and ask you to write a merge message (like a commit message).
+This is usually made extra confusing if you rarely use the default terminal text editor.
+It is likely a program called Vi or Vim, which has a lot of weird settings and hotkeys that make it hard to navigate, save things, and exit.
+If that happens, check out this Stackoverflow answer: https://stackoverflow.com/questions/19085807/please-enter-a-commit-message-to-explain-why-this-merge-is-necessary-especially

 Again, in general, its best to avoid merge conflicts by: (1) running `git status` or equivalent frequently, so you know what is going on, (2) pulling new changes into your work frequently (we'll talk about how to do this in our collaborative setting soon), and (3) doing most of your work in independent feature branches, and rarely making commits in "main".
 That is, most of the changes that occurr in the main branch should be happen via merges/pull requests from other branches.

 With those concepts out of the way, let's (finally!) talk about how to collaborate on a shared repository (like our proteomics R package).

 ## A simple(?) workflow for working together

 The workflow model we'll use is called sometimes called "fork-branch-pull" or "fork-and-clone".
-We'll follow along from this tutorial (https://www.tomasbeuzen.com/post/git-fork-branch-pull/), though this general workflow is described elsewhere (e.g., https://happygitwithr.com/fork-and-clone.html#fork-and-clone).
-This is also the workflow used for QIIME 2 development.
+We'll follow along from this tutorial (https://www.tomasbeuzen.com/post/git-fork-branch-pull/), though this general workflow is described elsewhere as well (e.g., https://happygitwithr.com/fork-and-clone.html#fork-and-clone).
+This is also (more or less?) the workflow used for QIIME 2 development.
 We will:

 1. On Github, make a personal copy of an existing repo owned by someone else ("fork").
-2. Copy our personal copy down to our computer, where we can work on it ("clone").
+2. Copy our personal copy down to our computer, where we can work on it.
 3. Configure our local copy so that it can pull changes from the original repository.
-4. Make our changes in a new branch, which we can optionally sync up with OUR COPY of the repo ("branch").
+4. Make our changes in a new branch, which we can sync up with our copy of the repo.
-5. Request that our changes be added to the original repository by opening a "pull request", which the owner of the other repo can accept or reject "pull".
+5. Request that our changes be added to the original repository by opening a "pull request", which the owner of the original repo can accept or reject.
-6. Optionally, delete our branch.
+6. Optionally, delete our branch/fork.

 ### Make a personal copy of someone else's repo ("fork")